Frampton on Severn: Geography

-There is a large village green, 22 acre in size and reputedly the longest in England.
+There is a large village green, 22 acre in size and reputedly one of the longest in England.
 The green was known as Rosamund's Green by the mid-17th century, apparently from the village's association with Fair Rosamund.
 There is a designated Conservation Area around the green, including Tudor and Georgian houses, and the village also has a Site of Special Scientific Interest, Frampton Pools.
 Much of the village forms part of the Frampton Court Estate, owned by the Clifford family.

 The Gloucester and Sharpness Canal runs to the west side of the village and the green has three ponds.
 There are two pubs on The Green: The Bell Inn and The Three Horseshoes.

 Governance

 There is a parish council, consisting of nine members.

 The village falls in the 'Severn' electoral ward.
 This ward starts in the north east at Moreton Valence then follows the M5 motorway south west to Slimbridge.
 The total ward population at the 2011 census was 4,760.